Top Credit Cards for Travel Points and Rewards | 2025 Update

 Instant Marriott Bonvoy Platinum Elite Status - earn 50% bonus points on stays, room upgrades, 4:00 pm late checkout, lounge access, and more.
 One of the biggest perks is that for most Marriott hotel brands, if there isn't a lounge, you get free breakfast for 2 each day.

-Travel Coverage and Insurance - baggage insurance, trip delay insurance, trip cancellation and interruption insurance, and car rental loss and damage insurance...again, not nearly as good as the Chase Sapphire Reserve or Capital One Venture X.
+Travel Coverage and Insurance - lost baggage insurance, trip delay insurance, trip cancellation and interruption insurance, and car rental loss and damage insurance...again, not nearly as good as the Chase Sapphire Reserve or Capital One Venture X.

 AMEX Offers – a list of offers is constantly updated on the AMEX website when you’re logged into your account. $10 back when you spend $50 at Cole Haan, $50 back when you spend $200 at Omni Hotels, etc. I check these offers every two weeks.
 You have to click and “add them to your card” for AMEX to register the purchase and award the resulting statement credit.
 On average, I earn about $200-$600 back in statement credits each year for purchases I would have normally made.